Perl-Apollo/oshun/README.md

 They also clearly distinguished between built-in and user-defined checks.

+However, the SHOUTY checks were a touch controversial in some earlier private discussions.
+You don't always need a user-defined check.
+Sometimes it's just burdensome and if you find a built-in check is wrong, you can later upgrade that to a user-defined check.

-Another benefit is that tests are easier.
+Another benefit of data checks is that tests are easier.
 I used to program in Java and I wrote tests using [JUnit](https://junit.org/junit5/).
 You know what I didn't test?
 I didn't have to test what would happen if the type I passed in was not an expected type.
+I didn't have to write tests to verify that the structure I got back was correct.
 The compiler caught that for me.
 I could focus on testing the actual functional bits of my code, not the infrastructure.
 In a sense, Java tests could be more compact _and_ reliable than Perl tests.

-However, the SHOUTY checks were a touch controversial in some earlier private discussions.
-You don't always need a user-defined check.
-Sometimes it's just burdensome and if you find a built-in check is wrong, you can later upgrade that to a user-defined check.
+But getting back to the shouty checks ...

 Or we could look at how other languages deal with this.
 For Java, primitive types are lower-case and include things like `int`, `char`, `double`, and so on.